-For the weekly “Ideas on Europe” editorial by UACES, the University Association for European Studies, we have the pleasure to welcome Anastas Vangeli.
+For our weekly “Ideas on Europe” editorial by UACES, the University Association for European Studies, we welcome Dr Nick Startin on euradio.

 2024 is going to be a busy year for UK-EU relations.
 As much as we talk about the 2026 TCA review as a key point, next year will see a full refresh of EU leadership and the European Parliament, plus a probable British general election, plus whatever fallout from a US presidential election might occur. […]

 The summery delights of our Annual Conference in Belfast might feel like a long time ago, now that more wintry weather has set in, but I’d like to take you back to an event that demonstrated so well what UACES is all about.

 by Jonas Biel (Johannes Gutenberg University Mainz) Europe’s ability to respond effectively to “polycrisis” (Zeitlin & Nicoli 2019) relies in part on a shared European identity among its citizens (e.g., Fuchs 2012, Schmidt 2013).
 European identities can emerge in a variety of ways, including from the reception of Europe-related information and personal transnational experiences with […]

 Inga Ulnicane These days Artificial Intelligence (AI) is high on international political agenda.
 US President Biden has just issued an executive order on safe, secure and trustworthy AI.
 G7 leaders have agreed on Guiding Principles and a Code of Conduct on Artificial Intelligence.
 The UK is hosting the first global AI Safety Summit.
 However, not […]